stacksjs/ts-pkgx/docs/packages/openjpegorg.md

 # opj

-> Crafters of fine Open Source products
+> Official repository of the OpenJPEG project

 ## Package Information